tesuji/tesuji.github.io/content/1-pwn-college-re-22-1.md

 checking what value make the program print "abcd".
 Your thoughts are right!
 This will need 3 overlapping loops.
 But fear not, we exclude the known ones: `reg a, i, s, f, invalids` and `sys_exit, no-op ones`.
-The yan code left as exercise for readers.
+The yan code left as a exercise for readers.

 You have three value: `sys_write, b, c`.